rikvdkleij/intellij-haskell/README.md

 - It would be nice if ghc-mod issue #303 would be solved.
 That would made it possible to get support from ghc-mod while type/syntax errors exist.
 For example, while typing.
 - Created workaround for this issue: https://youtrack.jetbrains.com/issue/IDEA-130894.
 - Developed plugin on Ubuntu;
-- During testing on Mac OSX Yosimete Beta I noticed problem with ghc-modi: PATH environment variable value is not (completely) passed to ghc-modi so I had to create workaround :-(.
-This workaround will add path `/usr/local/bin` to PATH if it's not there
+- During testing on Mac OSX Yosimete Beta I noticed problem with ghc-modi: PATH environment variable asked from within IntelliJ was not the same as the global one.
+I had to create workaround only for Mac OSX :-(
+    This workaround will add path `/usr/local/bin` to PATH variable (if it's not there) which is passed to ghc-modi.
 So I assume that `ghc` is installed there.
+Other solutions are welcome!
 - Windows is not supported.
 Maybe it will work okay but I can not test it;